-The primary market risk facing the Company is interest rate risk on its secured revolving credit facility.
+One of the principal market risks facing the Company is interest rate risk on its secured revolving credit facility.
 The Company may, when advantageous, hedge its interest rate risk using derivative financial instruments.
 The Company is not subject to foreign currency risk.

-The Company is exposed to interest rate changes primarily through (i) the secured floating-rate revolving credit facility used to maintain liquidity, fund capital expenditures and expand its real estate investment portfolio, and (ii) floating-rate construction financing.
-The

-Company's objectives with respect to interest rate risk are to limit the impact of interest rate changes on operations and cash flows, and to lower its overall borrowing costs.
+The Company is exposed to interest rate changes primarily through (i) the secured variable-rate revolving credit facility used to maintain liquidity, fund capital expenditures and expand its real estate investment portfolio, (ii) property-specific variable-rate mortgages, and (iii) variable-rate construction financing.
+The Company's objectives with respect to interest rate risk are to limit the impact of interest rate changes on operations and cash flows, and to lower its overall borrowing costs.
 To achieve these objectives, the Company may borrow at fixed rates and may enter into derivative financial instruments such as interest rate swaps, caps, etc., in order to mitigate its interest rate risk on a related variable-rate financial instrument.
 The Company does not enter into derivative or interest rate transactions for speculative purposes.
-At March 31, 2008, the Company had approximately \$14.7 million of mortgage loans payable subject to interest rate swaps which converted LIBOR-based variable rates to fixed annual rates ranging from 5.4% to 6.8% per annum.
+At June 30, 2008, the Company had approximately \$18.9 million of mortgage loans payable subject to interest rate swaps which converted LIBOR-based variable rates to fixed annual rates ranging from 5.4% to 7.1% per annum.
+In addition, the Company had an interest rate swap applicable to anticipated permanent financing of \$28.0 million for its development joint venture project in Stroudsburg, Pennsylvania.

-At March 31, 2008, long-term debt consisted of fixed-rate mortgage loans payable and the variable-rate secured revolving credit facility.
-The average interest rate on the \$677.0 million of fixed rate indebtedness outstanding was 5.8%, with maturities at various dates through 2021.
-The average interest rate on the outstanding loans under the Company's \$226.7 million secured revolving credit facility was 4.0%, which matures in January 2009 (subject to a one-year extension option).
-Based on the amount of variable-rate debt outstanding at March 31, 2008, if interest rates either increase or decrease by 1%, the Company's income before minority and limited partners' interests would decrease or increase respectively by approximately \$2,267,000 per annum.
+At June 30, 2008, long-term debt consisted of fixed-rate mortgage loans payable and variable-rate debt (principally the variable-rate secured revolving credit facility).
+The average interest rate on the \$677.3 million of fixed-rate indebtedness outstanding was 5.8%, with maturities at various dates through 2021.
+The average interest rate on the \$257.3 million of variable-rate debt (including \$254.4 million in advances under the Company's secured revolving credit facility) was 3.6%.
+The secured revolving credit facility matures in January 2009, subject to a one-year extension option.
+Based on the amount of variable-rate debt outstanding at June 30, 2008, if interest rates either increase or decrease by 1%, the Company's interest expense would increase or decrease respectively by approximately \$2,573,000 per annum.